TheRealNin/MVGA/README.md

 **Aliens**
 * Biomass: Remove Biomass 4 research from hives, and reduce Contaminate biomass requirement to 9
+* PVE HP changs
+* * Reduce crag, shift, shade, whip and clog effective HP by 10%, both to the 0% mature and 100% mature states.
 * Skulk: implemented changes to make crag hive relatively less attractive in the early game
 * * Base Armor increased to 12 (from 10)
 * * Armor bonus per shell when using carapace changed to 3.33 (from 6.66)